PramodToleti/Twitter-Clone-APIs/README.md

   - **Description**:

-    If the user requests a tweet of the user he is following, return the tweet, likes count, replies count and date-time
+    If the user requests a tweet of the user he is following, returns the tweet, likes count, replies count and date-time

   - **Response**
     ```